sethforprivacy/sethforprivacy.com/content/guides/run-a-p2pool-node.md

 4. Replace `--wallet` address with your own in `docker-compose.yml`

-    ***NOTE: Be sure to create a new wallet for using with p2pool to preserve your privacy, and only use a "standard" address starting with a 4, subaddresses are not yet supported.***
+    ***NOTE: Be sure to create a new wallet for using with p2pool to preserve your privacy, and only use a "standard" address starting with a 4, subaddresses are not supported.***

 5. Once `monerod` is fully synced, start up the other services